-Child care alternatives used

-by women informal workers Figure 1 gives the breakdown of the child care alternatives used by the informal women workers interviewed in this study.
+Child care Market Trader alternatives used by women informal workers alternatives used by the informal women workers interviewed in this study.
 The majority of the participants (57 per cent) used a child care facility as their primary form of child care while they worked.
 The next most common form of child care (27 per cent) was that provided by family members, usually a grandmother, an aunt or an older daughter, followed by taking children to work or caring for them at home while working (20 per cent).

-Sometimes you can think a lot about the children when they are away from you; you see how other children are cared for and know that you are not doing much for yours.
+about the children when they are away from you; you see how other children are cared for and know that you are not doing much for yours.
 This can make you lose concentration in the market such that you simply cannot sell well.
-77 Ghanaian
+77 Ghanaian can think a lot